All The Wrong Questions - When Did You See Her Last? (All The Wrong Questions)

 In the tradition of great storytellers, from Dickens to Dahl, comes an exquisitely dark comedy that is both literary and irreverent.
 You’ll laugh only if you find humour in gothic and mysterious things involving detectives and crime solving.

-Lemony’s other literary outings in, ‘A Series of Unfortunate Events’ have sold 60 million copies worldwide and been made into a Hollywood film starring Jim Carrey.
-And in the future things are poised to get much worse, thanks to the forthcoming Netflix series directed by Barry Sonnenfeld.
+Lemony’s other literary outings in ‘A Series of Unfortunate Events’ have sold 60 million copies worldwide and been made into a Hollywood film starring Jim Carrey and a Netflix series starring Neil Patrick Harris.
+These regrettable developments mean that millions of fans have found out about the dreadful plight of the Baudelaire orphans, but you do not have to.
 You have been warned.

 Have you read all four mysterious titles in the Wrong Questions series?

 ‘Who Could That Be at the This Hour?’